dataArtisans/flink-training-web/devEnvSetup.md

 ### 3. Import the Flink Maven project into your IDE

-The generated Maven project needs to be imported into your IDE:
+The generated Maven project needs to be imported into your IDE.

 - IntelliJ:
   1. Select *"File"* -> *"New"* -> *"Project from Existing Sources..."*